LEarn More

 Name, Company

-Create a Data Deletion Protocol.
+Create a Data Deletion Protocol

 Have short data retention policies and securely dispose of or de-identify data when it is no longer needed (note that state laws may impose retention requirements).
 Create secure disposal procedures for any physical papers with patient information.
+If healthcare providers exercise data minimization, data deletion protocols will be more manageable as there will be less volume of data to be deleted.

 3 of 6